Wednesday, December 19, 2018

 House of Zähringen

 As we say in German, big events cast their shadows, which we are experiencing now in Freiburg.
-The big event is the jubilee of 2020, celebrating the foundation of Freiburg as a marketplace in 1120; the shadow is an exhibition: Die Zähringer, Mythos und Wirklichkeit*.
+The big event is the 2020 jubilee, celebrating the founding of Freiburg as a marketplace in 1120; the shadow is an exhibition: Die Zähringer, Mythos und Wirklichkeit*.

 *myth and reality